 Since then, it has installed (also under its ownership) five more plants, all of them in Spain, with total capacity of 249.80 MW.
 The company has also installed a 1 MW plant in Saguaro (Arizona, USA) for the utility company Arizona Public Service (APS).
 The five Spanish plants represent an overall investment of more than 1.2 billion euros, creating 1,750 jobs in the construction phase and 150 permanent jobs in the operational phase.
 They produce clean energy equivalent to the consumption of more than 200,000 homes, avoiding the emission of over half a million metric tons of C02 to the atmosphere.

 Concentrating solar power (CSP) technology has shown its capacity to generate a high level of power.
-In 2016, the six CSP plants that ACCIONA owns and operates generated 540 gigawatt-hours of clean energy from the sun’s rays, according to provisional data.
+In 2016, the six CSP plants that ACCIONA owns and operates generated 540 gigawatt-hours of clean energy from the sun’s rays.
 This figure is equivalent to the electricity consumption of more than 150,000 homes, and avoids the emission of around 521,000 metric tons of CO2 to the atmosphere from coal-fired power stations and a cleaning effect on the air equivalent to the photosynthesis of around 25 million trees.

 |Countries||Total capacity||Consolidated capacity|